 Introduction to the web site

-Una página dedicada al área cántabra de Matienzo en el norte de España y más concretamente a los estudios espeleológicos allí desarrollados por las Expediciones Espeleológicas de Matienzo durante los pasados 60 años aproximadamente.
+Una página dedicada al área cántabra de Matienzo en el norte de España y más concretamente a los estudios espeleológicos allí desarrollados por el proyecto espeleológico de Matienzo durante los últimos 60 años aproximadamente.

-A page dedicated to the Matienzo area of Cantabria, northern Spain and in particular to the caving and cave science undertaken there by The Matienzo Caving Expeditions over the past 60 years or so.
+A page dedicated to the Matienzo area of Cantabria, northern Spain and, in particular, to the caving and cave science undertaken there by the Matienzo Caves Project over the past 60 years or so.

 The numerous contributors to the web site and to other Matienzo publications are acknowledged here.